 Robin Jackman, Ph.D.,

-Director, is CEO of Leading BioSciences and previously President and CEO of Zacharon Pharmaceuticals where he successfully led the startup from financing through new orphan drug program development, multiple new partnerships, and on to a sale of the company to BioMarin Pharmaceuticals in 2013.
-Previously Dr. Jackman was Senior Vice President at Vical in oncology division, where he was responsible for clinical trials.
+Director, is CEO and founder of January Therapeutics.
+He was CEO of Leading BioSciences and previously President and CEO of Zacharon Pharmaceuticals where he successfully led the startup from financing through new orphan drug program development, multiple new partnerships, and sale of the company to BioMarin Pharmaceuticals in 2013.
+Previously Dr. Jackman was Senior Vice President at Vical in the oncology division, where he was responsible for clinical trials.
 After earning a Ph.D. at Harvard Medical School, Robin joined the life-science unit at BankAmerica Robertson Stephens as an investment banker.

-Director, was Vice President of Discovery Research at Parke-Davis and later Senior Vice President of Research and Development at Onyx.
-He led the Onyx team that developed Nexavar®, a treatment for advanced kidney cancer, in collaboration with Bayer AG.
-Dr. Post is currently Vice President of Drug Discovery at BioMarin and was Chief Scientific Officer of LEAD Therapeutics, based in Burlingame, CA, immediately prior.
-Dr. Post received a Ph.D. in biochemistry from the University of Wisconsin and is the author of 55 publications.
+Director, is CSO at Vivace and most recently held the positions of Chief Scientific Officer and Vice President of Drug Discovery at BioMarin.
+He was CSO at LEAD Therapeutics, based in Burlingame, CA, where the PARP inhibitor talazoparib was discovered.
+As Senior Vice President of Research and Development at Onyx, he led the Onyx team that developed Nexavar®, a treatment for advanced kidney cancer, in collaboration with Bayer AG.
+Earlier, Dr. Post was Vice President of Discovery Research at Parke-Davis.
+He received a Ph.D. in biochemistry from the University of Wisconsin and is the author of 55 publications.